daytonaio/content/definitions/20240819_definition_telemetry.md

 ---
-title: 'Telemetry'
+title: "Telemetry"
 description:
-  'Telemetry refers to the automated process of collecting, transmitting, and analyzing data from remote sources to monitor and manage systems, especially within the context of a development environment.
+  "Telemetry refers to the automated process of collecting, transmitting, and analyzing data from remote sources to monitor and manage systems, especially within the context of a development environment.
 In software development, telemetry enables continuous observation of the performance, behavior, and usage of applications and systems by capturing real-time metrics and logs.
-  This data helps developers to:'
+  This data helps developers to:"
 ---

 # Telemetry